cest-sources/cestineers/README.md

 (iii) to give guidance and documentation about **CEST postprocessing** starting from output of Siemens sequences.

+[(iv])] - as a longh term goal - to also share data acquired with the same protocols.

 Please, never run any CEST sequences if you dont have all of the above: sequence, protocol and matching evaluation before you start measuring.
 Otherwise bad things will happen.

 ## (i) CEST MRI sequences ##